pineappledr/vigil/Deployment.md

 1. ✅ Update version in `web/index.html` (sidebar footer)
 2. ✅ Update version in `cmd/agent/main.go` and `cmd/server/main.go`
-3. ✅ Test locally
+3. ✅ Test locally (including ZFS features if applicable)
+4. ✅ Test Docker deployment
-4. ✅ Commit all changes
+5. ✅ Commit all changes
-5. ✅ Push to main
+6. ✅ Push to main
-6. ✅ Create and push tag
+7. ✅ Create and push tag

 ### Deleting a Tag (if you made a mistake)